Bryan Parsons is an artist and teacher who has engaged in a number of interdisciplinary projects.

 For 20 years he has developed his creative practice to encompass painting, screen printing, performance, video, interventions and installation work; many of these projects have also involved explorations into educational models and ways of rethinking structures that frame artistic production and development.

-In the role of Subject Leader for Pre-Degree Art and Design at Plymouth College of Art, Bryan engages with our students to develop their creative potential.
+In the role of Subject Leader for Pre-Degree Art and Design at Arts University of Plymouth, Bryan engages with our students to develop their creative potential.
 He works closely with our teaching team to create an exciting curriculum that provides students with the opportunity and support to develop their existing skills but also to broaden their experience in a diverse range of art practices.
 He promotes learning through making, while at the same time, promoting discursive practice to help develop resilient autonomous learners.
-He oversees the development of the course and it’s management as we look to respond to continuously evolving challenges, finding a way to work through them together.
+He oversees the development of the course and management as we look to respond to continuously evolving challenges, finding a way to work through them together.

 In 2008, Bryan trained as a teacher at the Institute of Education and worked as an Art and Media Teacher at BSIX Sixth Form College, London until 2019.
 In 2013 Bryan completed an MTEACH for the Post Compulsory Sector with the Institute of Education and passed with Distinction.
 His research project entitled, ‘Teaching and Learning Strategies: Developing Autonomous Critical Practitioners in Art and Design’, was the beginning of an ongoing interest in student centred independent learning and he has successfully applied many of his ideas to programmes across Art and Media courses from Level 2 to Level 4.